8gears/n8n-helm-chart/README.md

 6. Raw Resources to pass through your own manifests like GatewayAPI, ServiceMonitor etc.
 7. Redis related settings + Kubernetes specific settings

 ## Setting Configuration Values and Environment Variables

 These n8n specific settings should be added to `main.config:` or `main.secret:` in the `values.yaml` file.

-See the [example](#examples) section and the example in the directory `/examples`).
+See the [example](#examples) section and other example in the `/examples` directory of this repo.

+> [!IMPORTANT]
-The YAML config and secret tree section is transformed 1:1 into ENV variables.
+> The YAML config and secret tree are transformed 1:1 into ENV variables.

 ```yaml
 main:
   config: